 If you take too much (overdose)

-If you take too much Brufen you may:
+If you take too much BRUFEN you may experience the following:

 - feel sick or vomit

 - have stomach pain

 - feel tired, drowsy or lack energy

 - have a headache or ringing in the ears

 - unusual eye movements, shivering, confusion, interrupted or breathing difficulties

 - low blood pressure, low or rapid heart beat